 Counseling Office Location

 It is easier to get to therapy every week if the office is convenient.
 On the other hand, I’ve had clients drive hours each way for therapy so there may be times where all of the above factors make it worth it to drive out of your way.
 It is all a balancing act and an office that is easy to get to can certainly tip the scales in favor of one therapist over another.

+As a Mid Missouri counseling clinic, Aspire Counseling serves teenagers, college students & adults through both individual and family therapy services.
 If you live in the Columbia, MO area and are interested in beginning counseling, please reach out and call Aspire Counseling at 573-328-2288.
-We will take the time to match you with a therapist who you will feel comfortable with and who will be a good fit by asking you questions about what concerns bring you to counseling, any potential schedule concerns, and what types of personalities you work well with.
+Our client care coordinator will take the time to match you with one of our caring mental health counselors who you will feel comfortable with and who will be a good fit by asking you questions about what concerns bring you to counseling, any potential schedule concerns, and what types of personalities you work well with.
 You are also welcome to read about each of our therapists individually by clicking on their name under the “Therapists” tab.
 Each of us has also recorded a little video to help you get a feel for our style and personality.